VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 - OpenROAD : OpenROAD is a set of open-source tools for RTL-to-GDSII implementation.
 It includes tools for floorplanning, placement, and routing, enabling physical design optimization while considering factors like area, timing, and power.

+- TritonRoute : TritonRoute is a detailed router included in OpenLANE for performing global and detailed routing.
+It optimizes the routing paths while adhering to design rules and constraints, ensuring signal integrity and manufacturability.

 **Dealing with Antenna Rules Violations:**

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/1e6648b6-7a2b-4eba-9265-c07bfff4dbaf)